brooks-builds/full-stack-todo-rust-course/README.md

 - Bring in the router
   - Note that the links must be in the router, so router will be top level
 - Create view placeholders
+- How components talk to each other
+  - Properties
+  - Callbacks
 - Create components?
   - [ ] atom
     - [x] link